Are LEGO Sets Are Better Investments Than Stocks, Bonds, And Gold?

 “Investors in LEGO generate high returns from reselling unpacked sets, particularly rare ones, which were produced in limited editions or a long time ago,” Dobrynskaya added.
 “Sets produced 20-30 years ago make LEGO fans nostalgic, and prices for them go through the roof.”

-Too bad your mom threw out your old LEGO sets.
+Now, if only your mom didn’t throw out your old LEGO sets.
+Whoops!

 [Photo by Karolina Grabowska from Pexels]